FurhatRobotics/example-skills/2.0alpha/README.md

 Skill                 | Description                                 | Concepts showcased
 ----------------------|---------------------------------------------|------------------------------------------------------
-Parrot | A simple, interactive skill that repeats the user, with a few nuggets | Speech input, basic NLU (intents) FruitSeller | An interactive skill allowing you to order fruits | Speech input, NLU (intents, entities with pluralization)
+Parrot | A simple, interactive skill that repeats the user, with a few nuggets | Speech input, basic NLU (intents, external enum-files)
+FruitSeller | An interactive skill allowing you to order fruits | Speech input, NLU (intents, entities with pluralization)